ALEHACKsp/eramsorgr/README.md

-## Hey there! 👋 I am EramsorGR!
+## Hey there! 👋 I am eramsorgr!

 Welcome to my GitHub profile.
-My name is Nicholas and I am a developer from Greece.
+My name is Nikos and I am a developer from Greece.
 <br />

 ### Get in touch with me on: